Emma works to spread love, wellness, and appreciation of self and life.

 - Emma spent a few years working as a freelance researcher on lifestyle television shows, like NZ House and Garden”, “Maggie’s Garden Show” and “NZ’s Got Talent”

-I made this video for a friend in Paris who wanted me to help her start a meditation practice.
+Emma made this video for a friend in Paris who wanted help to start a meditation practice.
 Give it a try if you need some help on the inward journey.